anthonycaccese/superstation-one-menu-es-de/README.md

 # SuperStation One Menu for ES-DE

-This is a tranlation of the SuperStation One menu interface for ES-DE (originally designed & created by RetroRemake)
+This is a translation of the SuperStation One menu interface for ES-DE (originally designed & created by RetroRemake)

 My work focused on tranlating the layout so that it could be buildable in the theme engine for ES-DE.
 Please refer to the `Changes Made` section below for additional details.